zunicd/Financial-Analysis/README.md

 • The total number of months included in the dataset

-• The net total amount of "Profit/Losses" over the entire period
+• The net total amount of **Profit/Losses** over the entire period

-• The average of the changes in "Profit/Losses" over the entire period
+• The average of the changes in **Profit/Losses** over the entire period

 • The greatest increase in profits (date and amount) over the entire period

 • The greatest decrease in losses (date and amount) over the entire period

-In addition, the script prints the analysis to the terminal and saves to a text file financial_analysis.txt:
+In addition, the script prints the analysis to the terminal and saves to a text file *financial_analysis.txt*:

     Financial Analysis
     ----------------------------